Code-Institute-Submissions/heli-sa-portfolio1/README.md

 - #### Each page contains

-  - At the top right of each pages is a responsive menu for navigate through the all website pages
+  - At the top right of each page is a responsive menu to navigate through all the website pages
   - At the top left is an image of website page name
-  - All pages have a same header background image
+  - All pages have the same header background image
     - [Header Image](assets/images/ferry2.png)

-  - Footer with responsive social media links
+  - Footer with media links

     - [Facebook](https://www.facebook.com/visitestonia/)